ikust/hello-pinnedcerts/README.md

 ```

 It will build a **Client.Provider** that can be assigned to RestAdapter with setClient() method.
 For more details check the code and comments in <a href="https://github.com/ikust/hello-pinnedcerts/blob/master/pinnedcerts/src/main/java/co/infinum/https/MainActivity.java">MainActivity.java</a>.

+## License

+Copyright (c) 2014 Ivan Kušt.
+See the LICENSE.txt file for license rights and limitations (MIT).